bifravst/bifravst/docs/firmware/Protocol.rst

 simple approach is to use a ring buffer that stores the latest messages and will discard the oldest message once its size limit is reached.

+.. admonition:: On a side note

-\_On a side note:\_ the same is true for devices that control a system.
+    The same is true for devices that control a system.
     They should have built-in decision rules and must not depend on an answer from a cloud backend to provide the action to execute based on the current condition.

 4. Firmware Updates (FOTA)
 --------------------------------------------------------------------------------

-Arguably a firmware update \_over the [air]() (FOTA) can be seen as configuration, however the size of a typical firmware image (500KB) is 2-3 magnitudes larger than a control message.
+Arguably a firmware update *over the air* (FOTA) can be seen as configuration, however the size of a typical firmware image (500KB) is 2-3 magnitudes larger than a control message.
 Therefore it can be beneficial to treat it differently.
 Typically an update is initiated by